joealewine/blockchain-rhos/console-ocp-about.md

 ### {{site.data.keyword.blockchainfull_notm}} images for Hyperledger Fabric

-You can also purchase images for Hyperledger Fabric that are created and supported by {{site.data.keyword.blockchainfull_notm}}.
-The images are based on the open Fabric code base and contain a number of enhancements for stability and serviceability.
-The {{site.data.keyword.blockchainfull_notm}} images are bundled with support from {{site.data.keyword.IBM_notm}}.
+You can also purchase Hyperledger Fabric images that are built and supported by {{site.data.keyword.blockchainfull_notm}}.
+The images are based on the open source Fabric code base and contain a number of enhancements for stability and serviceability.
+The images are bundled with support from {{site.data.keyword.IBM_notm}}.

-The {{site.data.keyword.blockchainfull_notm}} images offering does not include the {{site.data.keyword.blockchainfull_notm}} Console or operator.
-This offering is intended for experienced Fabric users with existing deployments.
+The {{site.data.keyword.blockchainfull_notm}} images offering does not include the {{site.data.keyword.blockchainfull_notm}} console or operator.
+This offering is intended for experienced Fabric users with existing Fabric deployments.
 For more information, see [{{site.data.keyword.blockchainfull_notm}} images for Hyperledger Fabric](/docs/services/blockchain-rhos/howto?topic=blockchain-rhos-blockchain-images#blockchain-images).

 ## What {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 offers
 {: #console-ocp-about-offers}